vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

   implemented as it's using the same [Datadog endpoint] as the trace-agent
 * Traces helpers in VRL
 * Trace-agent configuration with a `vector.traces.url` & `vector.traces.enabled`
-* In some situation disabling certain datatypes/only enabling one datatype for the `datadog_agent` might be useful, so introducing a config list like: `accept: [metrics, traces]` might be desirable for some users

 [Datadog endpoint]: https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/04f97ec/exporter/datadogexporter/config/config.go#L288-L290